 Though this doesn’t mean one needs to stop vacationing.
 Instead, the hotels must implement methods to stop the occurrence of such scenarios.

-A new research study reveals some interesting findings about the economic impact of rodents and bed bugs on the hotel industry.
+A new research study reveals some interesting findings of the economic impact of rodents and bed bugs on the hotel industry.

 The researchers put some hard numbers to the economic impact of online reports of bed bugs in the hotels, as well as the value of protective services.
 Results show that on average, a single report of a rodent or bed bug in recent travelers review lowers the value of a hotel room by $38 and $23 per room per night for business and leisure travelers respectively.